rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 (Ermuškin 2004: 81) ‘come here, my son’

 Ambiguity
-Ambiguity is attested with the adnominal-type cross-referential person marker %ONOk in front-vowel contexts, see ambiguities found in Danilov's treatise of the Erzya comitative (1969).
+Ambiguity is attested with the adnominal-type cross-referential person marker -ONOk in front-vowel contexts, see ambiguities found in Danilov's treatise of the Erzya comitative (1969).

 (29)

 vejke+ńek
-%vejke+ńek
+-vejke+ńek
 eź+ińek
 one_NUM+POSS-1PL -one_NUM+POSS-1PL not_V-NEG-PRETI+IND.PRETI.PRED-1PL
 soda